skedgo/android-sdk-docs/android/docs/index.md

 }
 ```

-TripKit supports for Android apps running Android 4.0.3 and above.
-To make sure that it works in your Android app, please specify minSdkVersion in your build.gradle file
+TripKit supports Android apps running Android 4.0.3 and above.
+To make sure that it works in your Android app, please specify `minSdkVersion` in your `build.gradle` file:

 ```kotlin
 android {